wp-plugins/genesis-translations/readme.txt

 = 1.6.0 =

-Few minor updates Romanian and Portuguese Brazilian, but mostly added Russian (ru_RU).
+Few minor updates Bulgarian, Romanian, Chinese and Portuguese Brazilian, but mostly added Russian (ru_RU) and Icelandic (is_IS).

 = 1.5.0 =